 Clearances and access after storage season

 Snow blowers and kayaks migrate.
-Make sure the path to the transfer switch and related panels stays code friendly for a tech who may visit in the rain.
+Make sure the path to the transfer switch and related panels stays code-friendly for a tech who may visit in the rain.
 If you stacked shelving in front of labeled equipment, move it before the appointment.
-Good access speeds simulated outage tests during service visits.
+Good access speeds simulated outage tests during service visits described on service plans.

 When to escalate quickly

-Call when breakers trip without a clear story, when you smell heat near panels, or when any do it yourself work touched the service entrance path.
+Call when breakers trip without a clear story, when you smell heat near panels, or when any do-it-yourself work touched the service entrance path.
 Those cases belong with licensed electrical eyes before we talk about generator expansion.
+Visually inspect the transfer switch area for damage or pest activity only—do not open energized equipment.